Earth, Wind & Fire: The Best of Earth, Wind & Fire, Vol. 1

-In 1978, White established a vanity label of CBS titled The American Record Company (ARC), and alongside sound engineer George Massenburg, a new recording studio called The Complex in West Los Angeles.
-In November 1978, EWF issued a compilation album on the new vanity label entitled The Best of Earth, Wind & Fire, Vol. 1.
-It rose to No. 3 on the Billboard Top Soul Albums chart and No. 6 on the Billboard 200 chart.
-The album was certified quintuple platinum in the U.S. by the RIAA.
+In 1978, White established a subsidiary label of CBS titled ARC Records (ARC).
+Alongside sound engineer George Massenburg, he thereafter launched a new recording studio called The Complex, in West Los Angeles.
+In November 1978, EWF released a compilation album entitled The Best of Earth, Wind & Fire, Vol. 1 on ARC/Columbia.
+This album rose to No. 3 on the Billboard Top Soul Albums chart and No. 6 on the Billboard 200 chart.
+The New York Daily News claimed "Since its beginning, Earth Wind and Fire have been one of the slickest soul aggregations around, and this record is a well-paced showcase.
+Sometimes it's hard to believe that the combination of influences, ranging from Sly Stone and Stevie Wonder to the decidedly Chicagoesque horn arrangements, doesn't overcome the group, but its high spirits continually take it over the top."
+Crispin Cioe of High Fidelity wrote "For pop/r&b mavens, this one's a must."
+The album was certified quintuple platinum in the US by the RIAA.

-"September" rose to No. 1 on the Billboard Hot Soul Songs chart and No. 8 on the Billboard Hot 100.
+A new song called "September" was released as a single, peaking to No. 1 on the Billboard Hot Soul Songs chart and No. 8 on the Billboard Hot 100.
 "September" also reached No. 3 on the UK Singles Chart.

 In January 1979, the band performed "September" and "That's the Way of the World" at the Music for UNICEF Concert.
 The concert was broadcast worldwide from the United Nations General Assembly.
 Other artists who performed at the event were ABBA, Andy Gibb, the Bee Gees, Olivia Newton-John, Donna Summer and Rod Stewart.
 The concert was Emmy-nominated in the category of Outstanding Individual Achievement - Special Class.